 Update the Name of a Flow

-You can update the name of a flow the Flows tab.
-For the flow you want to update, click the Edit Details button and update its name.
+You can update the name of a flow in the Flows tab.
+For the flow you want to update, click the Edit Details button (not the drop-down arrow) and update its name.
 You can also update the folder a flow is sorted into from the details modal.